Write Models¶

-If you are trying to do something completely new, you may wish to implement a model entirely from scratch within detectron2.
+If you are trying to do something completely new, you may wish to implement a model entirely from scratch.
 However, in many situations you may be interested in modifying or extending some components of an existing model.
-Therefore, we also provide a registration mechanism that lets you override the behavior of certain internal components of standard models.
+Therefore, we also provide mechanisms that let users override the behavior of certain internal components of standard models.

 For example, to add a new backbone, import this code in your code: